 3. You just earned new backlinks (read more about backlinks below)

-A backlink is a lead from another website to your website.
+A backlink is a link pointing to your site from another website.

 There is only one golden rule you need to follow when building your backlinks – Quality over Quantity.
 One single backlink from a popular, trustworthy and relevant website can add a lot more value than 50 backlinks from spammy, dodgy websites.